ignaxio/myAngularSite/README.md

-# myAngularSite
+# myAngularSite version
-My angular site version, not the complite version of my web site, just playing with angularJS
+This is my angular site version in progress, it's get data from my drupal backend.
+It's made by angular and bootstrap framework.